Nicole Scherzinger Is Hotter Than Ever In Sexy Two-Piece Dress

 In the racy snapshot, the former Pussycat Doll is seen standing to her side as she donned a burgundy, two-piece dress.

 The gown flaunted Scherzinger’s flat belly, tiny waist, rock hard abs, and toned arms.
-She also showed off her long, lean legs due to the tight-high slit in the skirt.
+She also showed off her long, lean legs due to the thigh-high slit in the skirt.

 Nicole wore her long, dark hair parted to the side and styled in loose waves that fell down her back and over her shoulder.
 The singer accessorized her style with some dangling earrings, multiple rings on her fingers, and some black, strappy heels.